A Projection Framework for Testing Shape Restrictions That Form Convex Cones: More Simulation Studies and Empirical Application

 Table \ref{Tab: MC3, size} and Figure \ref{Fig: MC3} report partial results of our simulations---see Table \ref{Tab: MC3, size, app} and Figure \ref{Fig: MC3, FullSlutsky} in Appendix \ref{App: full simulations} for the full set of results.
 Not surprisingly, our tests exhibit marked size distortions when the sieve dimension is ``large'' relative to the sample size, but otherwise control size reasonably well.
 As emphasized previously, Gaussian approximation may be inaccurate if $k_n$ is ``too large.''
 On the other hand, the power performance is influenced by $k_n$ through two channels: accuracy of the Gaussian approximation and the rate $r_n=\sqrt{n/k_n}$.
 This may explain the relative low power of our tests when $n=1000$, though all power curves improve as $n$ increases.

-To conclude, we report the run times of a single replication based on designs D1 in the computing environment of Section \ref{Sec: simulations}.
-For brevity we again only report our tests with the smallest and the largest $k_n$, based on $\gamma_n=0.01/\log n$.
-Overall, Table \ref{Tab: MC, runtime} supports our previous claim on the relative computational simplicity of our tests---when comparing run-times across shapes and the dimensions of covariates, keep in mind that the fineness of discretization varies.
-In actual implementations when working with real data sets, one may increase the number of grid points and the number of bootstrap repetitions, as the computational cost is no more than one Monte Carlo simulation replication.
+To conclude, we report the run-times of a single replication based on designs D1 in the computing environment of Section \ref{Sec: simulations}.
+As before, we only report our tests with the smallest and the largest $k_n$, based on $\gamma_n=0.01/\log n$.
+Overall, Table \ref{Tab: MC, runtime2} supports our previous claim on the relative computational simplicity of our tests---when comparing run-times across shapes and the dimensions of covariates, keep in mind that the fineness of discretization varies.
+When working with real data sets, one may increase the number of grid points and the number of bootstrap repetitions, as the computational cost is no more than one Monte Carlo simulation replication.

 { }